 Charles’s growing processes were not strictly inherited; he earned them through trial, error, and study.
 Growing several varieties to find the most productive and the most in demand.
 He worked with several methods to also grow in a timely manner so that he could get to market sooner.
 His children have a version of the mixture but it also included plant knowledge in choosing the right “slip” fro producing the next crop.
 It was all sticky and prickly work in the fields.
 He deployed his wife, Vera and his children to the effort as their age allowed; he had two sons Lynn and David and two daughters Jan Brooker and Peggy Gonzalez.
 It was all in the family and it was all about community.
 He sold his wares on the “Honor System” from his stand on Old Dixie Highway.

-Somehow word about Charles’ pineapples landed down-wind of someone in central Florida.
-Maybe they were coming north on Old Dixie Highway from Fort Pierce or sought him out specifically.
-We will probably never know.
-The word is, they returned and asked if they could take some samples of the Charles Brooker Pineapple over to an exhibit at the then young, Disney World Theme Park.
-The exhibit was to be called EPCOT and the samples would be featured in The Land ride, where examples of sustainable farming would be on display for all to see.
-The third Generation of Brooker Pineapple Farmers soon set the standard for the world.
+Somehow word about Charles’ pineapples got downwind of someone in central Florida.
+Maybe they were coming north on Old Dixie Highway from Fort Pierce or sought him out specifically, we will g never know.
+The word is they came back and asked if they could take some samples of the Charles Brooker Pineapple over to an exhibit at the then young Disney World Theme Park.
+The exhibit was to be called EPCOT and would be featured in The Land ride where examples of sustainable farming would be on display for all to see.
+The third Generation of Brooker Pineapple Farmers would be setting the standard for the world.
 Offspring of his pineapples are growing in “The Land” at EPCOT to this day.

-An interesting historic footnote is that Charles Brooker was part of a trend rising with other local pineapple farmers.
-About ten miles north on US 1, Frank Bates Groves set up over 900 acres of pineapples and citrus in Indian and DeSoto Counties in the 1960’s.
-Today his grandson Mark Dellerman continues the tradition by growing sweet local “pines” on twenty-five acres on what remains of the farm in Wabasso.
-He is also a dedicated, third generation pineapple man.
-There is something wonderful and sustaining about the Indian River and its connection to the land and its people.
+An interesting historic footnote is that Charles Brooke was part of a trend of other local pineapple farmers.
+About ten miles north on US 1 Frank Bates Groves set up over 900 acres of pineapples and citrus in Indian and DeSoto Counties in the 1960’s.
+Today his grandson Mark Dellerman is still growing sweet local “pines” on twenty-five acres on what remains of the farm Wabasso.
+He is also a third generation pineapple man.
+There is something about the Indian River and its connection to the land and its people.